xieyuheng/x-server/README.md

 ### Get free certificate

-You can use `certbot` to get free certificate for our domains.
+You can use `certbot` to get free certificate for your domains.

 - [Certbot website](https://certbot.eff.org/instructions)
 - [Certbot on archlinux wiki](https://wiki.archlinux.org/title/certbot)